kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 for selected resources and inflation on the read path, plus memory for pooled compressors and for bounded concurrent inflation; see [Bounding decompression](#bounding-decompression).
 Against that, smaller stored values mean fewer bytes over the wire to and from etcd, which saves both CPU and the buffers carrying them.
-Early measurements suggest that saving can offset the compression overhead, which the beta scale test is there to confirm.
+Whether that saving offsets the compression cost is TODO; the scale test in the [Test Plan](#test-plan) is what answers it.

 Network traffic to etcd decreases with the wire size.